galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 - 'The workflow exposes three runtime parameters: minimum magnitude, number of eclipses, and maximum interval in years.'
 - Galaxy workflow parameters separate the scientific question from hard-coded values.
-- AWK steps can perform compact, reproducible transformations and selections on tabular astronomical data.
+- perform compact, reproducible transformations and selections on tabular astronomical data.
 - The final result contains each qualifying eclipse once and is sorted chronologically.
 contributions: